 Make play clay or homemade play-dough.
 Homemade playdough is so much nicer than store-bought and it’s super easy to make!
 Little hands will have so much fun kneading the dough!

 Pull out the rolling pin and cookie cutters and whatever little plastic dishes you might have and let your kids whip up hours of imaginary food!
 Create a menu with pretend food options to feed the dolls, stuffed animals, or Mom and Dad.
+You can never have too many playdough tools!

 For easy cleanup, put a plastic tablecloth on the kitchen table or give each child a plastic placemat to work on.
 This helps save the table from all the salt in the playdough and any knives or cutting utensils the kids might use to create their masterpieces.
 Playdough also keeps really well for several months sealed in a zipper bag or in a container.